AkbasLab/scenic-sumo/Documentation/simulator.md

 # SumoSimulator
 ### Description
-SumoSimulator creates an object that has the map, scenic file, and config file.
+`SumoSimulator` creates an object that has the map, scenic file, and config file.
 It creates the simulations and passes them to the scenario information.
 ### Syntax
 `simulator(map, scene, config)`
 ### Parameters
-`map`: str: the *.sumocfg file for the map
+`map`: str: *.sumocfg file for the map
-`scene`: str: the *.scenic file for the scenario chosen
+`scene`: str: *.scenic file for the scenario chosen
-`config`: dict: the dict variable with the desired sumo commands
+`config`: dict: sumo commands
 ### Returns
 None